Series: 101 Ways to Leave a Game Show

 - The Cameo: Where the last round is held, you can see the Wipeout Zone in the distance

-- It was a game for The BBC, so of course the champion only won £10,000 (about $16,000 US), because Doctor Who is the only BBC show legally allowed to have a decent budget, and they must have (again) wasted their budget sending the contestants to film in Argentina (which is what also happened with their version of Wipeout).
+- It was a game for The BBC, so of course the champion only won £10,000 (about $16,000 US), because Doctor Who and Sherlock are the only BBC series legally allowed to have a decent budget, and much like their version of Wipeout, they also filmed the show in Argentina instead of in Britain.

 - Of the 101 ways to leave, almost all of them involved being dropped into a pool.